oskarrough/youtube-to-spotify/README.md

 # YouTube to Spotify

-Convert YouTube playlists to Spotify with a tap.
+Convert YouTube playlists to Spotify ones with a tap at http://youtubetospotify.oskarrough.com/